Particular/docs.particular.net/nservicebus/messaging/publish-subscribe/controlling-what-is-subscribed.md

 ### When a subscriber stops or uninstalls

-A subscriber will not unsubscribe when it stops, it will remain registered at the publisher to receive events.
+A subscriber will not unsubscribe when it stops; it will remain registered at the publisher to receive events.
 The publisher still sends events to the queue of the stopped subscriber.
 When the subscriber is started, it will consume the messages from its queue.
 The subscriber will never lose an event.

 partial: disableautosubscribe